asyncmacro/kaizen/The eyes that don't lie.md

   - loves
   - romances
 ---
 In my life I've seen a lot of eyes out of different places yet yours stuck with me in my mind.
+The small fire that pierce my heart when I hold eye contact with you warms my heart and makes me give up.

+I'm a soldier but a sensitive flower when I look at your eyes.
+Lost in the thought of the divine eyes that god gave you.